elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 This ADR proposes a documentation strategy based on the *Grand Unified Theory of Documentation* (David Laing) as described by [Divio](https://documentation.divio.com/).

 The documentation strategy outlines four specific use cases for documentation.
-Based on these use cases and other non-functional requirements, a structure is proposed that will address these concerns using GitHub as the Content Management System.
+Based on these use cases and other non-functional requirements, a structure is proposed to address these concerns using GitHub as the Content Management System.

 The documentation strategy also proposes: